13 Apps to Make Your Japan Trip Easier

 However, if you’re like me and don’t trust QR codes not to fail the actual moment you need to use them, you can also print out your tickets at the station!

 There are a couple of caveats with SmartEx: It isn’t available in all countries, and, like many online purchasing systems in Japan, it doesn’t always work well with foreign cards, particularly VISA.
-If your cards fail with SmartEx, then Klook is your next easiest option to buy tickets—see below.
+If your cards fail with SmartEx, then Klook is your next easiest option to buy tickets – see below.

 GO Taxi

 Uber does work in Japan, but in many places, it will just call you a normal taxi at a slightly more expensive price.
 Go Taxi will call you a cab directly.
-I admit, it doesn’t work everywhere—I was trying to get on in Takayama by the Teddy Bear Museum, and it told me I was out of their area, but it’s still good to have.
+I admit, it doesn’t work everywhere—I was trying to get one in Takayama by the Teddy Bear Museum, and it told me I was out of their area, but it’s still good to have.

 The Transport App Not to Download